iwebbo/THEAI/README.md

    ```

 2. **Configure authentication** (optional):
-   Create a `.env` file at the root of the project:
+   Change value in `.env` file at the root of the project:
    ```bash
    # Authentication Configuration
    SECRET_KEY=your-super-secret-jwt-key-change-this-in-production